 — George Kittle (@gkittle46) February 13, 2022

-After the game, Kittle’s 49ers teammate, edge rusher Nick Bosa, linked to the same petition.
-He talked about his own experience with a 2020 injury.
+And after the 2022 Super Bowl, Kittle’s 49ers teammate, edge rusher Nick Bosa, linked to the same petition while talking about his turf-related injury in 2020.

 In San Francisco’s first road game of that season, he suffered a season-ending knee injury on the turf at the New York Jets’ home, New Jersey’s MetLife Stadium.

-Bosa said he didn’t feel alone, that “Every player is one play away from altering their career forever.”
+Bosa said he didn’t feel alone: “Every player is one play away from altering their career forever.”
 He was.
 Bosa didn’t play again until 2021.

 Every player is one play away from altering their career forever when playing on turf.
 I experienced the